contao/docs-archive/api/extensions/hooks/getLanguages.md

     The list of languages with native language names (also read from from the system config file `countries.php`).

-4. *boolean* `$blnInstalledOnly`
+4. *boolean* `$installedOnly`

-    Indicates whether only installed in the back end should be considered in the result.
+    Indicates whether only languages installed in the back end should be considered in the result.

 ## Example